Sainsbury's says will outperform price-cutting rivals

 LONDON Americans angry with their lot elected the anti-establishment Donald Trump despite a U.S. economy running at an annual rate of around 3.5 percent and unemployment at a meagre 4.6 percent.

-The firm said it would set itself apart with a strategy that includes focusing more than its main competitors on its own-brand products, which it says are 20 percent cheaper than their branded equivalent, and on the quality and provenance of food.

-Though analysts on average expect Sainsbury's profit to fall 5 percent in 2014-15, the supermarket chain forecast underlying sales growth similar to the 0.2 percent achieved in the 2013-14 year - far better than expectations for Tesco and Morrisons.

-Britain's grocery market is growing at its slowest rate for 11 years, as price inflation slows and stagnant wages keep consumer spending in check, monthly industry data showed on Wednesday.
+Britain's grocery market is growing at its lowest rate for 11 years as price inflation slows and stagnant wages keep consumer spending in check.

 The "big four" grocers - market leader Tesco, Wal-Mart's Asda, Sainsbury's and Morrisons - are all being outpaced by sales growth at discounters Aldi [ALDIEI.UL] and Lidl [LIDUK.UL].
 Upmarket chains Waitrose [JLP.UL] and Marks & Spencer are also gaining share.